 When we made the decision to move to the windy city, it was before the pandemic hit.
 We had no idea that the dreams of romping around the city during summertime would be only during instances of protest or extremely rare runs to Trader Joe’s.
-The idea that we would have a few fabulous years in a major metropolitan with like-minded young professionals we’d meet while drinking wine on patios was in the end, a very distant fantasy.
+(Here are some thoughts from the early days.)T The idea that we would have a few fabulous years in a major metropolitan with like-minded young professionals we’d meet while drinking wine on patios was in the end, a very distant fantasy.

 Instead, we left a place that was familiar and abandoned our social support structure completely behind for months of quarantine with just the hubs and I to amuse each other.
 Luckily, we had plans to get Lemon in the late summer, so our lives felt full.
 But still, it would have been nice to talk to someone who wouldn’t bark back at you.